 For this service, you'll send me a complete first or early draft of a novel or nonfiction book.
 I'll read the entire manuscript and provide:

-There is no minimum number of months to sign up for.
+There is no set number calls to sign up for.
 You can decide when you're ready to work on your own, and of course, you can always come back for more help whenever you need it.

-Are you struggling with a short story, essay, or a few chapters of a manuscript that just aren't working?
-You might need a little time with an editor to clarify what's missing.
-Or maybe you'd like to talk through an outline of your next project to make sure you have a solid road map before setting out on the long journey.
+Are you struggling with a short story, essay, or a book proposal that just isn’t working?
+You might need a little time with an editor to clarify what's missing and how to get your project to the final stages before sending it out into the world.

-In a Jumpstart Analysis, I'll read up to 3,000 words of your work and we'll talk through the major issues in a one-hour conversation.
+In a Jumpstart Analysis, I'll read up to 7,000 words of a complete or almost-complete draft of your work and we'll talk through the major issues in a one-hour conversation.
 The goal is to identify concrete next steps to help you move forward with clarity and confidence.